 json"dependencies": { "package-c": "workspace:^1.0.0" }

-During the migration process, make sure to update the scripts for continuous integration and deployment to use pnpm commands and configurations.
+During migration, update CI/CD scripts to use pnpm commands and configurations.
 This may involve modifying build scripts, test scripts, and deployment scripts.

 Example: In the CI configuration file, replace npm or yarn commands with pnpm commands: